Theatre Royal, Plymouth: History

 In 1810 Plymouth Corporation held a competition for the design of a new theatre, hotel and assembly rooms at the bottom of George Street.
 The competition was won by John Foulston, who built a neo-classical block of buildings between 1811 and 1813.
 The new Theatre Royal opened in 1813 and could seat 1,192.
 Foulston's buildings formed a frontage of 268 ft facing George's Place that was dominated by a portico with 30 ft-high ionic columns.
 The theatre was on the west side of this portico, with the hotel and assembly rooms on the east.
 Foulston used thick walls to separate the auditorium from the foyer, corridors and the hotel next door to minimise the risk of fire damage.
 The whole inner structure was built of cast iron for the same purpose, and Foulston believed it was the only fireproof theatre in the country.
 Despite these precautions, the theatre suffered a disastrous interior fire in June 1878; by January 1879 it had been repaired and reopened.

 The decline in theatre-going caused by the rise in cinema attendance resulted in the building being demolished in 1937.
-It was replaced by the 2,400-seat Royal Cinema, which opened the following year.
+It was replaced by the 2,400-seat Royal Cinema, which opened the following year with a Compton theatre organ installed.
+Dudley Savage was appointed as organist, continuing for the next thirty eight years.
 The cinema survived the Plymouth Blitz during the Second World War, which destroyed the adjoining hotel and assembly rooms.

 By 1954 the decline in cinema-going caused by the rise of television led to the cinema's being partly converted back to a theatre and rechristened as the Theatre Royal Cinema.
 In 1958 it was renamed the ABC Plymouth.
 It was converted to a triple-screen ABC which opened on 5 May 1977.
 ABC Cinemas passed to the Cannon Group, then to MGM from 22 May 1992.
 A management buy-out brought the name ABC back again in the mid-1990s.
 From 1 August 2006 it was operated by the independent Reel Cinemas chain.
 The Reel Plymouth Cinema finally closed its doors on Thursday 28 February 2019.

 On a different site, the current Theatre Royal was designed in 1977 by the Peter Moro Partnership, which had already designed a number of new theatres around the country.
 Building started in 1979 and the theatre was officially opened on 5 May 1982 by Princess Margaret.
 Like several other Plymouth buildings from the post-war period the theatre is built in the brutalist style; its design has been commended and the building has been compared to the work of Denys Lasdun.